smoll/docker-jenkins/README.md

 192.168.99.100 jenkins.example.com
 ```

-You should then be able to visit Jenkins in the browser:
+You should then be able to visit Jenkins at: https://jenkins.example.com

-* If you edited your hosts file: https://jenkins.example.com

-* If you did not: https://whateveryourdockerhostipis

-    * If on a Linux host, it's just `localhost`
-    * If using Docker Machine on a Mac, `docker-machine ip default`
-    * If still using boot2docker, `boot2docker ip`

 ## TODOs
-0. Automate build config (Add Jenkins Job DSL or SCM Sync Config Plugin, first).
+0. Automate build config from seed job(s) (Jenkins Job DSL Plugin) or at least put keep it in source control (SCM Sync Config Plugin).
 To figure out what to add to `plugins.txt`:
   * `docker exec -it CONTAINER_ID bash`
   * `grep -r "Short-Name: " /var/jenkins_home/plugins`
-0. Automate SSH key-pairing with Jenkins slaves
+0. Automate SSH key-pairing with Jenkins slaves - see [this](http://stackoverflow.com/a/33290122).
+0. Create `make backup` and `make restore` rules - see [this](http://aespinosa.github.io/blog/2014-03-05-import-jenkins-configuration-to-docker.html).
 0. Control data-only container via Docker Compose (maybe?)

 ## Old Approach